akarve/bipsea/README.md

-# `bipsea` — unlimited secure entropy for Bitcoin, passwords, and other cryptographic secrets
+# `bipsea` — unlimited cryptographic entropy for Bitcoin, passwords, and other secrets

 > _One Seed to rule them all,
 > One Key to find them,